emanuelemengoli/emanuelemengoli.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Machine learning and Stochastic modeling for Wireless Networks. #<a href='#'>Affiliations</a>.
+subtitle: Machine learning and Stochastic modelling for Wireless Networks. #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right